-- 1. Pleadings may be lodged in paper form, in accordance with paragraphs 2 to 7, or by e-EFTACourt, in accordance with paragraph 8. - 2.
-The original of every pleading must bear the signature of the party's agent or lawyer, or, in the case of observations submitted in the context of advisory opinion proceedings, that of the party to the main proceedings or his representative, if the national rules of procedure applicable to those main proceedings so permit. - 3.
+- 1. Pleadings may be lodged physically, in accordance with paragraphs 2 to 7, or by electronic or other technical means, in accordance with paragraph 8. - 2.
+The original of every pleading must bear the handwritten signature of the party's agent or lawyer, or, in the case of observations submitted in the context of advisory opinion proceedings, that of the party to the main proceedings or his representative, if the national rules of procedure applicable to those main proceedings so permit. - 3.
 The original, accompanied by all annexes referred to therein, shall be lodged together with five copies for the Court and, in the case of proceedings other than advisory opinion proceedings, a copy for every other party to the proceedings.
 Copies shall be certified by the party lodging them. - 4.
 All pleadings shall bear a date.
 In the calculation of procedural time-limits, only the date of lodging the original pleadings at the Registry shall be taken into account. - 5.
 To every pleading there shall be annexed a file containing the items and documents relied on in support of it, together with a schedule listing them. - 6.
 Where in view of the length of an item or document only extracts from it are annexed to the pleadings, the whole item or document or a full copy of it shall be lodged at the Registry. - 7.
-By way of derogation from the second sentence of paragraph 4, the date on which a copy of the signed original of a pleading, including the schedule of items and documents referred to in paragraph 5, is received at the Registry by any technical means of communication available to the Court shall be deemed to be the date of lodging for the purposes of compliance with procedural time-limits, provided that the signed original of the pleading, accompanied by the annexes and copies referred to in paragraph 3, is lodged at the Registry no later than 10 days thereafter. - 8.
-The Court may by decision determine the criteria for a pleading sent to the Registry by electronic or other technical means to be deemed to be the original of that document.
+Without prejudice to the provisions in the preceding paragraphs of this Article, the date on which a copy of the signed original of a pleading, including the schedule of items and documents referred to in paragraph 5, is received at the Registry by telefax, electronic or other technical means of communication available to the Court shall be deemed to be the date of lodging for the purposes of compliance with procedural time-limits, provided that the signed original of the pleading, accompanied by the annexes and copies referred to in paragraph 3, is lodged at the Registry no later than 10 days thereafter. - 8.
+Without prejudice to paragraphs 4 to 6, the Court may by decision determine the criteria for a pleading sent to the Registry by electronic or other technical means to be deemed to be the original of that document.
 That decision shall be published in the EEA Section of and the EEA Supplement to the Official Journal of the European Union, and shall be included in Annex I to these Rules.